Helena Scott (politician)

 Harriet Helena Scott (born February 26, 1961) is an American politician serving as a member of the Michigan House of Representatives since 2021, currently representing the 8th district.
 She is a member of the Democratic Party.

 Political career

 Scott was elected to the 7th district in the 2020 Michigan House of Representatives election.
 She won reelection in 2022.

 Following court-mandated redistricting of the Detroit area, Scott ran in the 8th district for the 2024 election, winning reelection.

+In 2025, Scott ran for the Detroit City Council in District 2.
+She placed third with 25.44% of the vote in the nonpartisan blanket primary, behind incumbent councilwoman Angela Whitfield-Calloway's 44.39% and Roy McCalister, Jr.'s 29.79% of the vote, respectively.

+Scott ran for reelection in 2026, but lost the Democratic primary to Chris Gilmer-Hill.